smb374/my-async-rs/book/src/layer/trd/round_robin.md

     rx: Receiver<Message>,
 }
 ```

-- The injector of this scheduler is replaced by an array of senders as we uses Round-Robin.
+- The injector of this scheduler is replaced by an array of senders as we use Round-Robin.
 - Channels used:
   - `task_tx`, `task_rx`: Channel for tasks. `task_tx` is copied to the waker and the threads array.
     - Because of this, woke up tasks and new tasks shared the same channel and the channel can be used as the task queue.
   - Worker `tx`, `rx`: Shutdown notifier.
   - Scheduler `rx`: Commands receiver.

 ## Scheduler implementation

 ```rust
 impl Scheduler for RoundRobinScheduler {
     fn init(size: usize) -> (Spawner, Self) {